 Technical support with your router

-While Ting Support is happy to assist with technical issues related to your router, we cannot access the unit directly or see information about its status.
-Most issues with third-party routers can be resolved eventually, but please note that we can only provide limited support for things like Wi-Fi setup and network configuration.
+While our Technical Support team (1-844-846-4994, open 24/7) is happy to try and assist with technical issues related to your router, we cannot remotely access or diagnose the unit directly.
+Most issues with third-party routers can be resolved eventually, but please note that we can only provide limited support for things like router setup and Wi-Fi configuration.
 In some cases, you may need to contact the router manufacturer for support.